 How to Claim Compensation from Eurowings

-It’s important to be aware of how to claim the compensation you’re entitled to under EU Regulation 261/2004.
+It’s important to be aware of the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
 Here’s the process:

 - Let our experts help you.
-Once you submit the form, our team will handle the rest.
-We understand the EU laws comprehensively and will make every effort to obtain your rightful compensation.
-You only incur a fee if we win your case.
+Once you submit the form, our team will manage the process.
+We understand the EU laws thoroughly and will strive to secure your compensation.
+You only pay us if we win your case.

-Don’t forget that you’re entitled as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed because of operational issues or mechanical problems, if it was not caused by extraordinary circumstances like severe weather or air traffic control decisions, you are entitled to compensation.
+Keep in mind that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
+Regardless of whether your flight was delayed because of operational reasons or mechanical problems, if it was not caused by extraordinary circumstances including inclement weather or air traffic control decisions, you have a right to compensation.

 Which Eurowings Flights are Covered by EU261?